 The current semester of the school year 2021 is drawing to a close.
 Teachers will soon make a decision – pass or fail their students.

 To pass, or not to pass… that is the dilemma that confronts teachers when the performance of some students during an entire term is below par and their total grades go south of the passing mark.

 What should the teachers do – pass or fail the students?

 Is passing students in a subject or course mandatory on the part of the teachers?

 It’s a different story if a student fails due to absences.
 The student failed by default.
 But what if a student is regularly attending classes?

 There are possible repercussions should teachers fail their students.
-When they fail students they had better be ready to answer possible queries from the students, from their parents, and the school administration.
-Usually, complaints of students, most specially when they are accompanied by their parents, would also lead to school authorities investigating the teachers concerned.
+When they fail students they had better be ready to answer possible queries from the students themselves or from their parents.
+Usually, complaints of students, most especially when they are accompanied by their parents, would also lead to school authorities investigating the teachers concerned.
 It’s not only a matter of being ready to answer questions but the teachers should also prepare class records and other documents that could prove beyond reasonable doubt that the students did not perform well and deserve to get a failing mark.

 There are times that teachers thought that they have exhausted all possible means to help the students perform better but to no avail… that they have tried different strokes for different folks, but none of the strokes they applied worked.

 But the painful truth is that there are also teachers who would not walk an extra mile to help students improve on their academic performance.